Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP)

 - Log in to CITI via the UW CITI Portal using your NetID and password.

-- Click on the “Add Course or Update Your Learner Groups” link under the "University of Wisconsin-Madison Courses" drop-down.
+- Click on the “Add a Course” link under the "University of Wisconsin–Madison Courses" drop-down.

 - Note to VA Users: You may need to click on the "University of Wisconsin–Madison Courses" blue bar in order to access the appropriate "Add Course" link.

-If you experience any difficulty, please contact the Office of Research Compliance at firstname.lastname@example.org or 608-262-1703.
+If you experience any difficulty accessing GCP Training or need assistance determining which GCP course you should take, please contact the Office of Research Compliance at UW CITI Support or 608-262-1703.
 Support is provided Monday - Friday during normal business hours.